NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 ### Creating a realtime model

 First, we’re going to start by writing the model.
 Start by removing `MonoBehaviour` from the class definition.
 Models shouldn't be a subclass of any other class.
 Next, add a private field to hold our color value.
 One quick note: variables need to be private and they need to start with an underscore.
-Once you have you've added your property, your class should look something like this:
+Once you've added your property, your class should look something like this:

 ```csharp
 using System.Collections;